Perkyrain/SerpentAI_wiki/Setting-up-the-Serpent-Framework.md

 Alternatively [pyenv](https://github.com/pyenv/pyenv) can be used, to create the virtual environment

 #### Python packages
-Following a list of the required python packages
+Following a list of the required python packages:

 * offshoot==0.1.1
 * numpy==1.12.1
 * scikit-image==0.13.0